yogeshwaran52/Aklamio_Assignment/README.md

 ### Querying the Data
 Inside the PostgreSQL prompt, you can run the following SQL queries to inspect the processed data:
+TABLES:
+1) cleaned_data - Contains the data which is cleaned based on specific condition mentioned in Features.
+2) failed_data - Contains the data which failed the validation.
+3) hourly_aggregates - Contains the metrics calculation per customer.

 ```bash
 -- View cleaned data